macoutlook/BookingService/README.md

 # To generate certificate:
 Run command `dotnet dev-certs https --trust`

+# CI/CD
+GitHub Actions will be added in future.

+# Next steps
+1. Add integration tests
+2. Add CI/CD
+3. Add Central Package Management
+4. Implement CQRS in future with solution endpoints growth.

 # Solution written with assist of Cascade(former Codeium)
 Example prompts:
 1. "Hey, generate me unit test which covers that line from SlotService:
-   'throw new EntityNotFoundException("Day schedule for appointment day cannot be found.");' Use Xunit with NSubstitute and FluentAssertions.
+   'throw new EntityNotFoundException("Day schedule for appointment day cannot be found.");' Use xunit with NSubstitute and FluentAssertions.
 Keep MS unit tests recommendations."